Hospital bed: Tilting

 Some advanced beds are equipped with columns which help tilt the bed to 15–30 degrees on each side.
 Such tilting can help prevent pressure ulcers for the patient, and help caregivers to do their daily tasks with less of a risk of back injuries.

 Wheels

 Wheels enable easy movement of the bed, either within parts of the facility in which they are located, or within the room.
 Sometimes movement of the bed a few inches to a few feet may be necessary in patient care.

 Wheels are lockable.
 For safety, wheels can be locked when transferring the patient in or out of the bed.

 Disadvantages

 Cost

-A hospital bed can cost over US$1000.00; on average with different costs associated with completely manual functions, 2-motor functions and fully electric 3-motor functions (whole bed going up and down).
-Other costs are associated with bariatric heavy duty models that also offer extra width.
+Hospital bed prices vary widely depending on design, features, and weight capacity.
+Basic manual models typically start around US$1,000, while standard electric hospital beds generally range from US$1,500 to US$3,000.
+Advanced models with high–low functionality, multiple positioning motors, or clinical-grade features can exceed US$4,000.
+Bariatric hospital beds - designed for higher weight capacities and wider sleep surfaces - are usually priced higher than standard models.

+For patients who require a hospital bed only for short-term recovery or home-based care, renting hospital bed may be a more economical alternative to purchasing.
+Rental services are offered in many countries through home healthcare equipment providers.